 To keep on top of the latest SEO trends and strengthen your approach, Google has a suite of handy tools – such as Analytics, Ads Keyword Planner, and PageSpeed Insights – that can help you analyze website performance and identify where to improve.

 So far, we’ve looked at organic strategies for boosting your business and generating online interest.
 But, if you have the budget, you might also want to explore some online advertising options to boost your business.

 This form of internet marketing is where advertisers pay a fee each time someone clicks their ad – hence the term pay-per-click (PPC) ads.
-The aim is to push the advertiser’s website to the top of search engine results.
+The aim is to launch CPC campaigns and push the advertiser’s website to the top of search engine results.
 While it’s simple to set a budget and get started with a tool like Google Ads, many dedicated PPC agencies worldwide can devise and execute a strategy for you.

 Allowing you to reach consumers through a range of video formats, this form of online advertising commonly refers to promotional content that plays before, during, or after something a viewer is streaming on a platform such as YouTube.
 However, video ads are also used in display advertising as banners that appear based on a person’s browsing history – meaning you can target specific audience segments.

 Display ads don’t have to be videos – they can also consist of text, imagery, audio, or anything that gets your message in front of potential buyers while browsing third-party sites.
 To help you get started, use an online tool like Google Display Network to build, post, manage, and track your ads.

 Paying to promote social media posts that appear in the news feeds of your target audience is a good way of growing your audience and raising awareness for your brand.